Mz-Swanzy/Mz-Swanzy/README.md

-👋 Hi, I’m @Mz-Swanzy
-Welcome to my GitHub profile! i'm excited to share my journey and projects with you
-- ABOUT ME
-  I hold a degree in Communication studies and have a diverse background in administrative duties and experience as a cabin crew member.
+👋 Hi, I’m Esther from Ghana.I hold a degree in Communication studies and have a diverse background in administrative duties and experience as a cabin crew member.
 Recently, i've developed a keen interest in data analytics and i am eager to pivot into this dynamic field.
 My goal is to learn and grow through hands-on projects and continous learning.
--What I'm working o;
-  Data Analytics Projets : Exploring datasets to uncover insights, create visualizations and develop predictive models
-- 🌱 I’m currently enhancing my skills in SQL and data visualization tools like Power BI
--  SKILLS AND TOOLS
-- Communication Studies: Strong foundation in effective communication, critical thinking and media literacy
-- Administrative Expertise: Proficient in organizational tasks, Attention to detail, and Efficient multitasking.
-- Data Analytics : Beginner in SQL and Data visualization, but passionate and determined to learn and improve

  - 📫 How to reach me
 - Linkedin: www.linkedin.com/in/esther-arthur-swanzy
 - Email: estherarthurswanzy@gmail.com